Pasta with Shrimp in Cream Sauce

 5. Step 5:

-Boil the pasta in a large amount of salted boiling water until al dente (one minute less than indicated on the package).
+Boil the pasta in plenty of salted boiling water until al dente (one minute less than the package directs).

 6. Step 6:

-While the pasta is cooking, quickly prepare the sauce.
-You can take cream of any fat content, but the fatter the cream, the tastier the sauce will be.
-I have cream with a fat content of 33%.
-Take any cheese.
-Parmesan and mozzarella are ideal, but you can also use ordinary cheese like Russian or Gouda, as long as it melts well and is delicious.
+While the pasta cooks, quickly make the sauce.
+The cream can be any fat content, but richer cream makes a tastier sauce — mine was 33% (heavy cream).
+Use any cheese.
+Parmesan and mozzarella are ideal, but a regular melting cheese like Gouda works too, as long as it melts well and tastes good.

 7. Step 7: